-- 4.2.1 The utilization standards are stated in the applicable timber disposition unless otherwise approved by Alberta. - 4.2.2 Coniferous and deciduous log butts or large ends exhibiting advanced decay greater than 50% in area of the cut surface (basal area) may be bucked at 0.61 m intervals or less to 50% sound wood. - 4.2.3 Maximum stump height when measured from ground level shall be no more than that used in the timber supply analysis for the FMP.
-Exceptions may be approved in the FHP. (e.g. to delineate harvest areas, create rub posts for understorey protection) Where stumps are left to delineate areas (e.g. harvest areas, create rub posts for understorey protection, or to delineate poorly defined watercourses) they shall be no less than 30m apart and no higher than 2m. - 4.2.4 As per the Debris Management and Structure Retention ground rules, forest operators are permitted to leave merchantable volume in harvest areas if the approved FMP identifies specific stand structure retention strategies.
+- Merchantable Tree: one that has a minimum stump diameter of 15 cm outside bark and a merchantable length of 3.66 m or greater to a 10 cm top diameter (inside bark), or to the point where the stem is unusable or there is no central stem due to heavy branching. - 4.2.2 Coniferous and deciduous log butts or large ends exhibiting advanced decay greater than 50% in area of the cut surface (basal area) may be bucked at 0.61 m intervals or less to 50% sound wood.

+- 4.2.3 Maximum stump height when measured from ground level shall be no more than 30 cm or that used in the timber supply analysis for the FMP (e.g., 15 cm.).
+Exceptions may be approved in the FHP. (e.g. to delineate harvest areas, create rub posts for understorey protection) Where stumps are left to delineate areas (e.g. harvest areas, create rub posts for understorey protection, or to delineate poorly defined watercourses) they shall be an average of 30m apart and no higher than 2m. - 4.2.4 As per the Debris Management and Structure Retention ground rules, forest operators are permitted to leave merchantable volume in harvest areas if the approved FMP identifies specific stand structure retention strategies.
 In the absence of FMP guidance, the standards in section 7.4 apply. - 4.2.5 All trees/pieces used in the construction of crossing structures may be scattered or piled along the ROW or in the harvest area, but they shall not be piled in riparian areas if any chance of re-entering the watercourse.
-It is acceptable to use these pieces for erosion control on the road bed. - 4.2.6 Company processing practices cannot make an unmerchantable piece from a merchantable tree or merchantable piece.
+It is acceptable to use these pieces for erosion control on the road bed.